Man found shot to death in apartment complex stairwell

-HARRIS COUNTY, Texas (KTRK) --The Harris County Sheriff's Office is investigating a shooting in a northwest Harris County apartment complex that left one man dead.
+HARRIS COUNTY, Texas (KTRK) --Harris County Sheriff deputies are searching for three men who fled the scene of a deadly shooting in northwest Harris County.

-According to authorities, they received a call at around 1:40 a.m. of witnesses claiming to have heard several gunshots fired at an apartment complex at Greenhouse Road, near Clay.
+According to authorities, they received a call at around 1:40 a.m. of witnesses claiming to have heard several gunshots fired at an apartment complex at Greenhouse Road.

 One person dead after shooting at The Commons at Hollyhock pic.twitter.com/3XkJZ1jLuo— Jeff Ehling (@JeffEhlingABC13) August 2, 2018

-Multiple units arrived at the scene, where they said a man was found dead in a stairwell.
+Multiple units arrived at the scene, where they said a man, identified as Frederick Kennedy, was found shot to death in the stairwell.

+A woman who lives at the complex told ABC13 she heard seven gunshots and when she looked outside she saw two vehicles driving away.

+The suspects were described as three black males wearing all black clothing.
+The suspected vehicles appear to be a white sedan and a dark-colored truck.

 Follow Jeff Ehling on Facebook and Twitter.